 What we do

-In China, we helped the government write new environmental laws, we train lawyers and judges, and support local campaigners, so people can go to court to protect their environment.
-By working with local activists and lawyers, we strengthen environmental defences and use the law to create change.
+In China, we help the government write better environmental laws, we train prosecutors and judges, and support local NGOs, so people can go to court to protect their environment

 Our forests programme has long experience in helping people who depend on forests gain a seat at the table when laws are written, and when industry negotiates logging contracts.
 We know this is effective from our in West Africa, and now we are beginning to support people doing similar work in Indonesia, Cambodia, Myanmar, Vietnam, Laos and Thailand.